Learn From the Best

 - If you are seeking a longer term mentoring relationship, we encourage you to read our Resource Guide for Mentoring, to help you prepare and set some goals.

 We encourage intermediate and senior members to 'Opt-in' on their profile page and make themselves available to our junior members, to lend an ear and offer some support and advice.
 This portal is for TAS members only and is not intended for members to seek case specific advice.
-All members who seek to engage in a mentoring relationship using the Mentoring Portal are asked to read "The Advocates' Society Guide to Mentoring" and sign a Mentoring Agreement.
+All members who seek to engage in a mentoring relationship using the Mentoring Portal are asked to read "The Advocates' Society Guide to Mentoring" and, if seeking a more formal mentoring relationship, prepare and sign a Mentoring Agreement.

 The Advocates’ Society Guide to Mentoring